Next stop: Mexico City! Your plane is booked and your bag is packed… or, not quite.

 If you’re from the US, you do NOT need an adapter!
 Yay, one less thing to pack!
 If you’re not from the US, you’ll likely need an adapter.
 I just keep this universal one in my pack – it’s good for all the countries (and I got it for under $10)!

 I will not go anywhere, even the grocery store, without my Kindle.
 The charge lasts forever, it’s lighter than a “real” book, and it has revolutionized the way I feel about waiting.
 Now, I love long lines (okay that’s a bit facetious) because it gives me the opportunity to catch up on a good read.
 I thought I’d miss the heft of a book in my hand, the feel of the pages… but honestly, the convenience is SO worth any sacrifice.
 I read voraciously, and even more now that I have the world’s library at my fingertips.
 Literally.
+Plus, with Kindle Unlimited, most the Lonely Planet guides are free!
+You don’t need a Kindle to take advantage of Kindle Unlimited though, the app is free on phones, tablets, and computers.

 Finally: What to Pack for Mexico City